John Constantine: The New 52

 In Earth-2, he is assaulted by the Parademons, but Wotan comes and rescues him, before trapping him to open a gateway to escape the dying Earth.
 Constantine manages to convince Wotan to spare his life, then works with the ancient sorcerer to open a door through his body to Earth-0.
 As Wotan enters the doorway, he is split into two halves, because there are two John Constantines in this world: the original Constantine and the native one of Earth-2, who is surrounded by his friends and even gets married.
 After the death of Wotan, Constantine resolves to find his Earth-2 counterpart.
 He travels to Liverpool and witnesses all the horror and despair of the dying world.
 As soon as John reached the destination, he is shocked to find his "parents" (actually the Earth-2 John's parents), his friends Gary Lester, Chas Chandler and his former love interest Maureen still alive.

 The Earth-2 John quickly attacks him by grabbing him in the neck, but they are engulfed in visions of their lives in parallel right after: a dangerous life marred with sorcery, adventures and regrets of Earth-0 John and a much quieter, much happier life of Earth-2 John.
 Constantine quickly earns the trust of the Earth-2 family, who consider him to be a wonder.
 Together, they escape to a warehouse where John instructs them to draw sigils to cast a complex spell.
-As John is lecturing about the unpredictability and the price of magic, Doctor Fate appears in front of his eyes, claims to have foreseen his arrival and offers to help him.
+As John is lecturing about the unpredictability and the price of magic, Doctor Fate appears, claims to have foreseen his arrival, and offers to help him.

 Doctor Fate reminds John of an incoming horde of Parademons and tells him to quickly cast the spell to escape from the dying world, himself hoping to flee with John and the family too.
 John discovers that the spell requires one Constantine to die: either himself or the Earth-2 John.
 As the Parademons storm in and take each family member down one by one, John is torn over between saving his own life and let the good, honest Earth-2 John live by sacrificing himself.
-Finally, he chooses to save his own skin: as he is kissing the other John, he holds his hand and drives the knife into his heart, ultimately killing the "other John".
+Finally, he chooses to save his own skin: as he is kissing the other John, he holds his hand and drives the knife into his heart, killing the "other John".
 As the spells start working, John casts an additional spell to trick Doctor Fate, which masks his presence from the ancient sorcerer, then departs, brings along the family members and many other people.